 This one-time program provided $3 million to each of six community planning and development organizations, over three years, to incorporate arts and culture into their core work.
 ArtPlace America provided technical support through coaching, site visits, monthly webinars, connecting sites with national creative placemaking experts, ongoing advice and workshops with the national artist team of the Center for Performance and Civic Practice, and convening in-person peer exchanges where the sites learned from each other’s achievements, setbacks, strategies, and recommendations.

-Experiential learning has been a primary goal of the Community Development Investments program and, as the research and documentation partner, PolicyLink has worked with the participants to harvest knowledge and document lessons learned since the program’s launch.
+Experiential learning was a primary goal of the Community Development Investments program and, as the research and documentation partner, PolicyLink worked with the participants to harvest knowledge and document lessons learned since the program’s launch.

 The results of this work, which include policy briefs, creative documentation, and more, can be found on PolicyLink’s new resource website: www.communitydevelopment.art

 ArtPlace and PolicyLink also jointly partnered with the Federal Reserve Bank of San Francisco to co-edit the Fall 2019 edition of the Federal Reserve Bank of San Francisco publication Community Development Innovation Review on "Transforming Community Development through Arts & Culture."
 The full digital issue can be found at https://sffed.us/sffedarts , and you can read more about what's in this issue here.

-As a related investment, ArtPlace also supported the People & Places Conference in 2019, which is a joint collaboration of the National Association of Community Economic Development Associations, the National Association of Latino Community Asset Builders, the National Coalition for Asian Pacific American Community Development, and the National Urban League, to integrate arts & culture, racial equity, and organizational change lessons from ArtPlace’s Community Development Investments Program into the conference program.
+As a related investment, ArtPlace also supported the People & Places Conference in 2019, which is a joint collaboration of the National Alliance of Community Economic Development Associations, the National Association of Latino Community Asset Builders, the National Coalition for Asian Pacific American Community Development, and the National Urban League, to integrate arts & culture, racial equity, and organizational change lessons from ArtPlace’s Community Development Investments Program into the conference program.
 To learn more about how arts was integrated into this conference, you can read this blog.